avawing/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+To match the routes when using the :id thing.
 1. How would you explain form validation to someone who has never programmed before?
+You are checking to ensure that all aspects of the form match the required inputs.
 1. In 1-2 sentences, define end to end testing.
+Testing your website from access to egress.

 ## Instructions